-This is a common question we ask our clients before we begin outbound sales, to give us a reasonably good idea of what to expect in the coming months.
+This is a common question we ask our software business clients before we begin outbound sales process, aiming to give us a reasonably good idea of what to expect in the coming months in terms of sales cycle length and market growth.

-The answers are invariably in the range of 30-45 days, which has almost never been right in my 10 years in sales.
+The answers are invariably in the range of 30-45 days, which has almost never been right in my 10 years in sales working with various software companies and helping them on market entry and market expansion.
 I can think of exactly one client for whom the actual average sales cycle length is about 30 days.
 So, what exactly is going on?
-Are my clients lying to me to get my company to perform better?
+Are my sales managers lying to me to get my company to perform better?
 Are they ignorant of the length of their sales cycle?
 The answer, I have found, is neither.
-It is a common logical fallacy that most sales managers fall prey to.
+It is a common logical fallacy that most sales managers fall prey to affecting the sales process improvement.

 Let me explain.

-The third error, and probably the least significant is that companies do not consider the entirety of their outbound channels when making the sales cycle calculation.
-For example, if a company pursues emails, phone calls, LinkedIn networking and attending conferences as outbound channels, I have seen that there is a tendency to ignore the least effective channels and calculate the sales cycle based on only the most effective ones.
-In the case of one of our clients, they were giving us the number only based on events/conferences.
-The catch here is obviously that events are seasonal and are only a part of the entire process.
-We cannot set targets for ourselves based on a part of the process.
+The third error, and probably the least significant, is that companies do not consider the entirety of their outbound channels when making the sales cycle calculation.
+For example, if a software business pursues emails, phone calls, LinkedIn networking, and attending conferences as outbound channels, I have seen that there is a tendency to ignore the least effective channels and calculate the sales cycle based on only the most effective ones.
+In the case of one of our software companies clients, they were giving sales cycle calculation based only on events/conferences.

-So, what is the right way to do it, you ask?
+So, what is the right way to view the sales cycle by industry or to analyse sales cycle factors, you ask?
 Let me tell you our story.

 - An inbound lead usually matures and closes in 2-3 weeks.